osg-htc/docs/docs/submit/osg-flock.md

 System Requirements
 -------------------
-The hardware requirement for an OSG access point depends on several factors such as number of users, number of jobs and for example how I/O intensive those jobs are.
+The hardware requirement for an OSG access point depends on several factors such as number of users, number of jobs and for example how I/O intensity of those jobs.
 Our minimum recommended configuration is 6 cores, 12 GB RAM and 1 TB of local disk.
-The hardware can be bare metal or virtual machine, but we do not recommend containers as these submit host are running a bunch of system services which can be difficult to configure in a container.
+The hardware can be bare metal or virtual machine, but we do not recommend containers as these submit host are running many system services which can be difficult to configure in a container.

 Also consider the following configuration requirements: